 - The Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee regularly reviews and oversees operational risks, including those relating to climate change, HES and security.
-It reviews risks associated with social, political and environmental trends, issues and concerns, domestic and international, which affect or could affect our business activities, performance and reputation.
+It reviews risks associated with global social, political and environmental trends, issues and concerns that affect, or could affect, our business activities, performance or reputation.

 Our board receives regular updates from these committees and reviews additional strategic risks not specifically within the purview of any particular committee.
 Key risks associated with the strategic plan are reviewed annually at our board’s strategy meeting and periodically throughout the year.